 Craig M. Hurlbert.
-Mr. Hurlbert has served as our Co-Chief Executive Officer and as Chairman andmember of the Board since the Closing and prior to this co-founded Legacy Local Bounti.
-Since April 2021, Mr. Hurlbert served as Co-Chief Executive Officer at Legacy Local Bounti.
-Mr. Hurlbert is also a co-founder of BrightMark Partners, a growth equity and management firm providing capital and resources to venture, growth phase and middle-market businesses, and has served as a Managing Partner since January 2014.
-From December 2000 to April 2020, Mr. Hurlbert served in various leadership roles, including President, Chief Executive Officer and, most recently from May 2013 to April 2020, as Chairman of the Board of TAS Energy, a leading provider of high efficiency and modular cooling and energy systems for the data center, commercial, industrial and power generation markets.
+Mr. Hurlbert has served as our Co-Chief Executive Officer and as Chairman andmember of the Board since November 2021.
+Mr. Hurlbert co-founded our predecessor company in August 2018.
+Mr. Hurlbert also co-founded BrightMark Partners, LLC, a growth equity and management firm providing capital and resources to venture, growth phase and middle-market businesses, and served as a Managing Partner from January 2014 to March 2021.
+Previously, Mr. Hurlbert served in various leadership roles at TAS Energy, aleading provider of high efficiency and modular cooling and energy systems for the data center, commercial, industrial, and power generation markets, including President, Chief Executive Officer, and Chairman of the Board.
 Mr. Hurlbert also held leadership roles at General Electric Company (NYSE: GE) and North American Energy Services.
 Mr. Hurlbert is currently the Chairman of the Board at Clearas Water Recovery, a company utilizing patented, sustainable, and proprietary technology to solve high nutrient wastewater challenges in the municipal and industrial water markets.
 Mr. Hurlbert earned his B.S. in Finance from San Diego State University and his M.B.A. from California State University-Long Beach.

-We believe Mr. Hurlbert is qualified to serve on our board of directors because of his extensive senior management experience at various companies and business background.
+We believe Mr. Hurlbert is qualified to serve as a director because of his extensive senior management experience at various companies and business background; leadership experience; and experience with M&A and strategic planning.

 Travis M. Joyner.
-Mr. Joyner has served as our Co-Chief Executive Officer and member of the Board since the Closing and prior to this, co-founded Legacy Local Bounti.
-Since April 1, 2021, Mr. Joyner served asCo-Chief Executive Officer at Legacy Local Bounti.
-He is also a co-founder and has served as a Managing Partner at BrightMark Partners since January 2014.
-At BrightMark, Mr. Joyner has been an active director for many portfolio companies, driving with growth plan execution, building core business infrastructure and leading many successful debt and equity transactions.
+Mr. Joyner has served as our Co-Chief Executive Officer and as a member of the Board since November 2021.
+Mr. Joyner co-founded our predecessor company in August 2018.
+Mr. Joyner also co-founded BrightMark Partners, LLC, a growth equity and management firm providing capital and resources to venture, growth phase and middle-market businesses, and served as a Managing Partner from January 2014 to March 2021.
+At BrightMark Partners, LLC, Mr. Joyner was an active director for many portfolio companies, driving with growth plan execution, building core business infrastructure, and leading many successful debt and equity transactions.
 His areas of expertise include quantitative analysis, corporate strategy, technology development, market analysis, organizational design structure, market strategy, branding and capital campaigns.
-Mr. Joyner earned a Ph.D. from the University of Kansas, where his graduate focus was market research and statistics, a Certificate of Finance from the Wharton School at the University of Pennsylvania, a J.D. from the University of North Carolina-Chapel Hill, graduating with distinction.
+Mr. Joyner earned a Ph.D. from the University of Kansas, where his graduate focus was market research and statistics, a Certificate of Finance from the Wharton School at the University of Pennsylvania, a J.D. from the University of Montana, and his B.A. from the University of North Carolina-Chapel Hill, graduating with distinction.

-We believe Mr. Joyner is qualified to serve on our board of directors because of his expertise in management and marketing strategy.
+We believe Mr. Joyner is qualified to serve as a director because of his expertise in management and marketing strategy; experience in CEA and agriculture industries; and experience in finance, M&A, and strategic planning.